EN · SE · RU

 Repertoire

-Solo classical guitar repertoire and traditional flamenco forms, drawing on the Brazilian, Russian, Spanish, and Western European traditions.
+Solo classical guitar repertoire and traditional flamenco forms, drawing mainly on the Brazilian, Russian, Spanish, and Western European traditions.

 Baroque